-We have patented the process of enabling roller coasters, rides, vehicles (or even gym devices) to automatically synchronize with any personal mobile Virtual Reality (or Augmented Reality) headsets of the passengers.
+We have developed a patent pending process of enabling roller coasters, rides, vehicles (or even gym devices) to automatically synchronize with any personal mobile Virtual Reality (or Augmented Reality) headsets of the passengers.

 This "mobile" approach solves all the classic VR issues, such as hygienics, damaging vibrations of mounted computers, cable issues or maintenance of VR hardware, just to name a view.
 It only needs our position sensor / sender unit to be attached to the coaster cars for the communication with the mobile devices.